-Working with the Equity Officer to administer equity training to volunteer positions at least two times throughout the year
+Working with the Director of Social Issues to administer equity training to volunteer positions at least two times throughout the year.

-Working with the Recruitment Officer to plan and execute the fall and winter hiring fairs, as well as exploring new ways of reaching students who have previously held positions in the Engineering Society.
+Working with the Events Coordinator to plan and execute the fall and winter hiring fairs, as well as exploring new ways of reaching students who have previously held positions in the Engineering Society.

 Working with the Feedback Officer to collect feedback on how the Engineering Society should be improved to cater more to the student body.